 Some capabilities that were available in Oracle Solaris 11.3 and earlier releases are now obsolete and have been removed from Oracle Solaris 11.4.
 An upgrade to Oracle Solaris 11.4 will remove any obsolete capabilities that are currently installed on the system.
 For example, drivers for some legacy devices have been deprecated in Oracle Solaris 11.4.
 If you upgrade systems with these devices, you might lose the ability to access those devices from Oracle Solaris 11.4.
 Before you upgrade, review the End of Features (EOF) Planned for Future Releases of Oracle Solaris 11.

 For information about supported systems and implementation differences between platform types, see Oracle Solaris 11 Hardware Compatibility List.

 Oracle recommends updating your system firmware to the latest available prior to installation of Oracle Solaris 11.4.
 See Firmware Downloads and Release History for Oracle Systems.

 Although Oracle SPARC T4, SPARC T5, SPARC M5, SPARC M6, and Fujitsu SPARC M10 systems were released with firmware versions to boot Oracle Solaris 11.4, the firmware must be updated if Oracle Solaris kernel zones support is required.
 Oracle SPARC M7, SPARC M8, SPARC T7, and SPARC T8 systems do not require firmware updates to support kernel zones on Oracle Solaris 11.4.

-For information about hardware and software requirements for kernel zones, see Hardware and Software Requirements for Oracle Solaris Kernel Zones in Creating and Using Oracle Solaris Kernel Zones.
+For information about hardware and software requirements for kernel zones, see Software and Hardware Requirements for Oracle Solaris Kernel Zones in Creating and Using Oracle Solaris Kernel Zones.

 The instructions in this section are for a fresh installation.
 If you are updating an older Oracle Solaris 11 installation, see Updating Your Operating System to Oracle Solaris 11.4.

-For a fresh installation, go to the Oracle Solaris 11 downloads site on Oracle Technology Network (OTN) to accept the license and download one of the Oracle Solaris 11.4 Beta installation images.
+For a fresh installation, go to the Oracle Solaris 11 downloads site on Oracle Technology Network (OTN) to accept the license and download one of the Oracle Solaris 11.4 installation images.

 To install Oracle Solaris 11.4, see the following installation guides:

 Use one of the following methods to access additional Oracle Solaris 11.4 packages:

-Download the Oracle Solaris 11.4 Beta package repository file.
+Download the Oracle Solaris 11.4 package repository file.